Walking on South Street in Philadelphia will make you wish your eyes were bigger and your stomach was empty.

 When I asked how it was, he said, “It was wild,” as his eyes got bigger and he shook his head in disbelief.

-As a side, and later a desert, I ordered a small cup of french fries and a vanilla shake.
-I forced myself to save most of the fries for the creamy vanilla-bean treat.
+As a side, and later a dessert, I ordered a small cup of french fries and a vanilla shake.
+I forced myself to save most of the fries for the creamy vanilla bean treat.
 Occasionally, I would mix a flavorful bite of cheeseburger with french fries and the shake, but overall I resisted the temptation to devour the infamous combination of french fries and a milkshake.

 In the car on our way home, I continued eating the rest of my fries and shake.
 I decided to save the rest for the following day, to keep the flavor of my memorable Philadelphia meal for a little while longer.